Ready for a Healthier You?

 The Poop Diet: Decode Your Stool and Beat Constipation Naturally

 Your stool reveals a lot about you.
-In fact, all of your bowel habits (frequency, control, consistency, color) are strong indicators of how healthy your digestion is.
-That’s the idea behind a poop diet, using what your body eliminates as a guide to what it needs.
+In fact, all of your bowel habits (frequency, control, consistency, and color) are strong indicators of the health of your digestion.
+That's the idea behind a poop diet, using what your body eliminates as a guide to what it needs.

 In this article, we're going to understand what information your poop has, how you should build your poop diet around, and why fiber is such an essential part of this diet.